Loading…

 Principal Security Community Architect, Red Hat

-Practicing Cybersecurity expert, engineer and manager (15+ years), (ISC)2 CC (Certified in Cybersecurity).
+Practicing cybersecurity expert, engineer and manager (17+ years).
 Currently - Principal Security & Community Architect at Red Hat.
-Ex. - Head of Product Security & Privacy for Data Center & AI SW at Intel.
-Roman has broad experience from security...
+Formerly - Head of Product Security & Privacy for Data Center & AI SW at Intel.
+Roman has broad experience from security architecture & threat modelling...
 Read More →

 Wednesday June 25, 2025 4:20pm - 5:00pm MDT